Game of arrivals at a two queue network with heterogeneous customer routes: Heterogeneous Departure Systems (HDS)

+\textbf{Intuition behind the threshold behavior:}~One of the key observations which is essential for proving Lemma \ref{lem_threshold_behav_inst1} is:~if users of class 1 and 2 arrive together over some interval $\mathcal{I}$ of time in the EAP, then, in $\mathcal{I}$, classes 1 and 2 arrive together in queue 1 at a combined rate of $\mu_1\gamma_1$ and class 2 arrives in queue 1 at a rate of $\mu_2\gamma_2$ (we discuss them in detail in the proof sketch).
+Since the combined rate of the two classes must be strictly larger than the rate of class 2, we need $\mu_1\gamma_1>\mu_2\gamma_2$, which gives us $\mu_1>\mu_2\cdot \frac{\gamma_2}{\gamma_1}$.
+As a result, if the two classes arrive over overlapping intervals, then $\mu_1>\mu_2\cdot \frac{\gamma_2}{\gamma_1}$, which gives us the candidate threshold $\mu_2\cdot\frac{\gamma_2}{\gamma_1}$.
+Earlier, we observed that, if $\mu_1\leq\mu_2$, queue 2 becomes ineffective and the two classes arrive over disjoint intervals.
+Thus we obtain the overall threshold $\mu_2\cdot\max\left\{1,\frac{\gamma_2}{\gamma_1}\right\}$, such that, if $\mu_1$ is below this threshold, the two classes cannot arrive over overlapping intervals.
+Lemma \ref{lem_threshold_behav_inst1} further shows that the obtained threshold is tight.

-Below we sketch the proof of sufficiency of the condition stated in Lemma \ref{lem_threshold_behav_inst1}.
-Proving the other direction requires exploiting the behavior of the two queues in EAP and also the structure of $\mathcal{S}(F_1)$ and $\mathcal{S}(F_2)$.
+Below we provide a detailed sketch the proof of sufficiency of the condition stated in Lemma \ref{lem_threshold_behav_inst1}.
+Proving the other direction requires exploiting the behavior of the two queues in EAP and also the structure of $\mathcal{S}(F^{(1)})$ and $\mathcal{S}(F^{(2)})$.
 So, we prove that after stating Lemma \ref{lem_queue1_and_2_idle}.

-\textit{\textbf{Proof sketch of sufficiency in Lemma \ref{lem_threshold_behav_inst1}:}} The detailed proof of sufficiency of the condition $\mu_1\leq\mu_2\cdot\max\left\{1,\frac{\gamma_2}{\gamma_1}\right\}$ is in Lemma \ref{lem_inst1_uneqpref_suff_cond_for_disj_arrival} and is similar to the proof sketch we will present here, but instead uses some other supplementary lemmas and tools.
-First we show via contradiction that if $\mu_1\leq\mu_2\cdot\max\left\{1,\frac{\gamma_2}{\gamma_1}\right\}$, $\mathcal{S}(F_1)$ and $(\mathcal{S}(F_2))^o$ cannot overlap.
-We later argue via Lemma \ref{lem_supp_are_intervals_inst1} (stated later) that in every EAP $\mathbf{F}=\{F_1,F_2\}$, $\mathcal{S}(F_1)$ and $\mathcal{S}(F_2)$ are intervals.
+\textit{\textbf{Proof sketch of sufficiency in Lemma \ref{lem_threshold_behav_inst1}:}} ~The detailed proof of sufficiency of the condition $\mu_1\leq\mu_2\cdot\max\left\{1,\frac{\gamma^{(2)}}{\gamma^{(1)}}\right\}$ is in Lemma \ref{lem_inst1_uneqpref_suff_cond_for_disj_arrival} and is similar to the proof sketch we will present here, but instead uses some other supplementary lemmas and tools.
+First we show via contradiction that if $\mu_1\leq\mu_2\cdot\max\left\{1,\frac{\gamma^{(2)}}{\gamma^{(1)}}\right\}$, $\mathcal{S}(F^{(1)})$ and $(\mathcal{S}(F^{(2)}))^o$ cannot overlap.
+We later argue via Lemma \ref{lem_supp_are_intervals_inst1} (stated later) that in every EAP $\mathbf{F}=\{F^{(1)},F^{(2)}\}$, $\mathcal{S}(F^{(1)})$ and $\mathcal{S}(F^{(2)})$ are intervals.
 As a result, by the previous two statements, sufficiency of the stated condition will follow.